Asymptotic expansions of some Toeplitz determinants via the topological recursion: Toeplitz determinants with a discrete rotational symmetry

-The next orders of the large $n$ expansion, and in particular the $O(1)$ term, exhibit a far more complex structure than in the one-cut case.
-Indeed, theorem \ref{GeneralForm2R1} and the fact that the present situation has a discrete symmetry (in particular $\boldsymbol{\epsilon}^\star=\left(\frac{1}{2r+1},\dots,\frac{1}{2r+1}\right)$) imply that the next orders depend on the remainder of the Euclidean division of $n$ by $2r+1$.
-In fact, as discussed in \cite{BG2}, for a given remainder $m$ such that $0\leq m \leq 2r$, the sequence $\left(Z_{(2r+1)p+m}\right)_{p\in \mathbb{N}}$ admit a large $p$ expansion taking a similar form as the one-cut case with $n$ replaced by $p$ (the precise form being given in theorem \ref{LargeNExp}) and with coefficients depending on the remainder $m$.
-Nevertheless, reconstructing the $F^{\{0\}}$ term for a given remainder $m$ is still challenging because it implies to compute some derivatives (evaluated at $\boldsymbol{\epsilon}^\star=\left(\frac{1}{2r+1},\dots,\frac{1}{2r+1}\right)$) of the coefficient $F^{\{-2\}}$ relatively to the filling fractions and compute the asymptotic of the Siegel $\Theta$ function as described in theorem \ref{PropBorot}.
+As explained above, the next orders of the large $n$ expansion, and in particular the $O(1)$ term, exhibit a far more complex structure than in the one-cut case and depend on the remainder of the Euclidean division of $n$ by $2r+1$.
+In fact, as discussed in \cite{BG2}, for a given remainder $m$ such that $0\leq m \leq 2r$, the sequence $\left(Z_{(2r+1)p+m}\right)_{p\in \mathbb{N}}$ admit a large $p$ expansion taking a similar form as the one-cut case with $n$ replaced by $p$ (the precise form being given in Theorem \ref{LargeNExp}) and with coefficients depending on the remainder $m$.
 However, because we could compute numerically the Toeplitz determinants up to sufficiently large $n$, we can propose some conjectures for the coefficient $F^{\{0\}}$ depending on the value of the remainder $m$.